 The Long Version

-All the Hot Springs of Glenwood Springs
+Soak in All the Hot Springs of Glenwood Springs

 With a name like Glenwood Springs, you better have some hot springs in town.
 And Glenwood Springs will not disappoint you in this realm!
 There are quite a few hot springs options to choose from, each with a different vibe.